Posted on Aug 15, 2006 - 1:13am by John P. in Travel, Virtual Earth

 Colorado’s first capital, Golden, is surrounded by mountains and high rock buttes.
 Main street is lined with shops and restaurants, and the world’s largest single brewing site, Coors Brewery, was founded here in 1873.
 It is a beautiful little town, surrounded by some of the most stunningly rugged scenery I’ve ever visited.

 My little tour of Golden started with the free Coors Brewery tour.
-You can actually learn quite a bit from that link, but the tour will offer a 40 minute romp through a live brewery / bottling plant.
-So even if you know how beer is made, it’s something else to be in the largest facility of it’s kind in the world.
+You can actually learn quite a bit from that link, but the self-guided tour will offer a 30-minute romp through a live brewery / bottling plant.
+So even if you know how beer is made, it’s something else to be in the largest facility of its kind in the world.

 Now, I toured the old Heineken brewery in Amsterdam last year which I would say was a slightly better tour and experience, but that was not a working factory, and you had to pay $10 Euros per person to do it.
 I’m not wishing to take anything away from this tour.
 The tour guide was extremely knowledgeable, they give you a lot of free beer and you get to see something you’ll probably only do once in a lifetime.